hardlyknowem/py-reprutils/README.md

 This is a simple Python module for reducing the boilerplate code involved in writing `__repr__` methods.

-* Author: Matthew Lefavor
-* Email:  mclefavor@gmail.com
+This software was written by Matthew Lefavor (mclefavor _at_ gmail.com).
 The license for this software can be found in the LICENSE text file accompanying this distribution.